catsdata/School_District_Analysis/README.md

      ![This is an image](https://github.com/catsdata/School_District_Analysis/blob/main/Resources/district_chal.PNG)

-- **School Summary*
+-   ### **School Summary**

-    THe only impact to the High Performers DataFrame is with Thomas High School, but not enough to bump it from its second place spot.
+    The only impact to the High Performers DataFrame is with Thomas High School, but not enough to bump it from its second place spot.
 Again, impact was only within tenths or hundredths of percentages.
 Since the only changes made were to Thomas High School; Low Performing schools remain unchanged.

     **High performers**